Peach Praline Upside-Down Cake

 - Place egg whites in a large bowl; let stand at room temperature 30 minutes.
 Meanwhile, preheat oven to 375°.

-- In a 10-in. ovenproof skillet, melt butter over medium heat.
+- In a 10-in. cast-iron or other ovenproof skillet, melt butter over medium heat.
 Stir in brown sugar, cinnamon and ginger.
 Remove from heat.
 Arrange peaches in a single layer over brown sugar mixture; sprinkle with chopped pecans.

 - In a small bowl, whisk flour, baking powder and salt.
 In a large bowl, beat egg yolks until slightly thickened.
 Gradually add sugar, beating on high speed until thick and lemon-colored.
 Beat in milk, melted butter and vanilla.
 Fold in flour mixture.

 - With clean beaters, beat egg whites on medium until stiff but not dry; gradually fold into batter.
 Pour batter into skillet.
-Bake 22-27 minutes or until a toothpick inserted in center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 22-27 minutes.

 - Cool 10 minutes before inverting onto a serving plate.
-Serve warm with whipped cream and pecan halves if desired.
-Yield: 8 servings.
+If desired, serve warm with whipped cream and pecan halves.

 Great flavor, but mine also came out gooey and undercooked in the center even though it tested clean.
 Next time I will try cooking it longer than recommended, perhaps tent it at the end.
 Beautiful appearance, great recipe otherwise!
 Got lots of "ooooh"'s from the family when it was put on the table.